PNBnag007/Upload-And-View-Multiple-Images-React/README.md

 Author : Pulla Nagendra Babu.

-# Upload And View Multiple Images int React.
+# Upload And View Multiple Images in React.

 This is an REACT Application using only React Js and javascript.